mikeesto/gemini-transcribe/README.md

 ## Future work

-Flash is a very interesting model to explore for audio transcription because...

-- It can attempt to detect not only words but also silence, sentiment, and sounds beyond human voices
+Flash is a very interesting model to explore for audio transcription because it can attempt to detect not only words but also silence, sentiment, and sounds beyond human voices.
-- It can translate the transcription